uschpc/Conda-Setup/README.md

 salloc --partition=main --cpus-per-task=8 --mem=32GB --time=01:00:00 --account=sli68423_1965
 ```

-If the reservation is not available, please use the following command to request an interactive session:
+For other students, ff the reservation is not available, please use the following command to request an interactive session:
 ```bash
 salloc --partition=gpu --gres=gpu:1 --cpus-per-task=8 --mem=32GB --time=01:00:00 --account=<your_project_account>
 ```